kubernetes/committee-security-response/security-release-process.md

     + [High Value Asset](#high-value-asset)
     + [Service Failure](#service-failure)

-## Product Security Team (PST)
+## Product Security Committee (PSC)

 Security vulnerabilities should be handled quickly and sometimes privately.
 The primary goal of this process is to reduce the total time users are vulnerable to publicly known exploits.

-The Product Security Team (PST) is responsible for organizing the entire response including internal communication and external disclosure but will need help from relevant developers and release managers to successfully run this process.
+The Product Security Committee (PSC) is responsible for organizing the entire response including internal communication and external disclosure but will need help from relevant developers and release managers to successfully run this process.

-The initial Product Security Team will consist of volunteers subscribed to the private [Kubernetes Security](https://groups.google.com/a/kubernetes.io/forum/#!forum/security) list.
+The initial Product Security Committee will consist of volunteers subscribed to the private [Kubernetes Security](https://groups.google.com/a/kubernetes.io/forum/#!forum/security) list.
 These are the people who have been involved in the initial discussion and volunteered:

 - Brandon Philips (**[@philips](https://github.com/philips)**) `<brandon.philips@coreos.com>` [4096R/154343260542DF34]
 - Jess Frazelle (**[@jessfraz](https://github.com/jessfraz)**) `<jess@linux.com>` [4096R/0x18F3685C0022BFF3]